Q. Who teaches on The Foundation Year?

 Q. What is the drawing exercise?

-Details of the drawing exercise will be emailed to you once you have applied for The Foundation Year and after the applications deadline has passed.
-Applicants will have approx a week to complete a 3 hour drawing exercise which will form part of your portfolio, details of the dates can be found on the Applications page.
+Details of the drawing exercise will be emailed to you after you have applied for The Foundation Year and once the applications have closed.
+Applicants will have approx a week to complete a 3 hour drawing exercise which will form part of your portfolio, This drawing exercise needs to be submitted by post to arrive no later than midday on Monday 1 March 2021.
+Drawings are to be sent flat in an A3 envelope.
+Please do not send rolled drawings.